 NOISE INDUCED HEARING LOSS - ACT, BEFORE THE DAMAGE IS DONE

-An estimated 20,000 people working during the last year alone suffered from Noise Induced Hearing Loss.
-Tim Turney, technical product manager, discusses the long lasting impact this condition can have, and how employers must put monitoring processes in place to help identify the issue.
+Tim Turney, Global Marketing Manager, discusses the long lasting impact this condition can have, and how employers must put monitoring processes in place to help identify the issue.

 At a Loss